qiy-chen/Museum-Project-2022/Build-System.md

 This should launch the Frontend in your default browser.

+## Important information for the Frontend
+When the frontend launches it creates a museum and an admin account for the admin to login.
+To log in using the admin account (and hence use all their functionalities) you must use the following credentials:

+**Username/Email: admin@hotmail.com**

+**Password: 123**

+* In the admin dashboard, to try out the functionalities of an employee, you must make an employee account.
+* To try out the functionalities of a customer, simply make an account in the Register page.

 ## How to run Backend

 Step 1: Open the project in your editor (e.g. Eclipse)